 2015 saw the release of Tom’s first Blues release under his own name-“Ace In The Hole” with six original songs and six covers.
 The CD features Tom’s working band with several guest artists-including Jaimee Paul and Leif Shires on two tracks and virtuoso harmonica player Mike Stevens on the title track.
 The CD has been met with some great reviews and points the way for future endeavors!

 Early in 2016 Tom approached guitarist/vocalist Paul Langille with the idea of putting together a duo performing Blues oriented music.
 They made there debut at the Light-house Blues Festival in Kincardine and were met with a positive response.
 This led to Paul & Tom representing London at the prestigious International Blues Challenge in Memphis TN-where they reached the semi-final round.
 This led to many festival gigs over the summer of 2017 and a return trip to Memphis in 2018!
 Tom’s collaboration with Paul has proven to be a very satisfying musical endeavour with the pair writing new music together-some of which they played in Memphis.
+As well, Paul and Tom were nominated for a Jack Richardson Award in the Blues category this year-it was an honour to be considered for this prestigious award!!!

 “…a musical pedigree that covers Blues through Soul to Jazzy undercurrents and salsa swelling sounds…an album that screams quality.” -review of “Ace In The Hole” -Blues Matters (UK)